 Over the years we’ve tried a whole bunch of recipes but nothing quite came close to what we were after.
 We started creating our own pancake recipe using mashed banana which seems to work as an amazing binder and alternative to egg, whilst also giving the pancakes a beautiful sweetness.
 After multiple experiments using different ingredient combinations, we think we’ve finally nailed it.

 - Put the mashed banana into a mixing bowl and add the almond milk, then mix it all together until combined.
-Then add in the rest of the ingredients (plain flour, bicarbonate of soda & baking powder) and whisk together until a smooth batter has formed
+Then add in the rest of the ingredients (plain flour, bicarbonate of soda & baking powder) and whisk together until a smooth batter has formed.

-Heat some dairy free butter or oil of your choice in a non-stick pan on a medium heat.
+- Heat some dairy-free butter or oil of your choice in a non-stick pan on a medium heat.
 Then, using a 1/4 cup measure, scoop the batter from the bowl and pour into the pan.
 Cook for roughly 1 and a half minutes until the batter is bubbling, then flip and cook for a further 30 seconds.

 If you gave this a go, we’d love to know how you got on!
 Write a comment, like, or share this recipe with your friends.